Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning

-Regardless of the (exact or approximate) method at hand, VFs are typically represented as matrices, with rows indexing states, columns indexing actions, and the entries of the matrix representing the long-term reward (value) associated with a particular state-action pair.
-If a VF is properly estimated, the (optimal) action for a given state can be chosen by extracting the row corresponding to the state and then finding the column with the largest value.
+While powerful, one of the main disadvantages of NN-based approximators is that they are not easy to interpret.
+In contrast, classical VF estimation involve tabular methods with direct interpretation.
+VFs are typically represented as matrices, with rows indexing states, columns indexing actions, and the entries of the matrix representing the long-term reward associated with a particular state-action pair.
+If a VF is properly estimated, the optimal action for a given state can be chosen by extracting the row corresponding to the state and then finding the column with the largest value.
 Surprisingly, while the matrix VF representation is pervasive, most RL and VF approximation methods do not take advantage of the underlying matrix structure.
 For that reason, this work puts forth low-rank VF models and algorithms that give rise to efficient \emph{online} and \emph{model-free} RL schemes.
-Relative to traditional non-parametric methods, the consideration of low-rank matrices accelerates convergence and provides robustness, enhancing both computational and sample complexity.
-Moreover, since most practical scenarios deal with high-dimensional state and action spaces, we take our approach one step further, postulating the reshaping of the VF matrix as a tensor, and designing \emph{tensor-based low-rank RL schemes} that can further reduce computational and sample complexity.
+Relative to traditional non-parametric methods, the consideration of low-rank matrices accelerates convergence, enhancing both computational and sample complexity.
+Moreover, since most practical scenarios deal with high-dimensional state-action spaces, we take our approach one step further, postulating the reshaping of the VF matrix as a tensor, and designing \emph{tensor-based low-rank RL schemes} that can further reduce computational and sample complexity.